omeka/omeka-s-enduser/docs/admin/users.md

 Only Supervisors and Global Administrators can create, edit, and delete users.
 Editors, Reviewers, Authors, and Researchers can edit their own user information but cannot change the information of other users.

-To create a new user, select the "Add new user" button in the upper right hand corner of the Users section in the main administrative dashboard.
+To create a new user, select the "Add new user" button in the upper right hand corner of the Users section in the administrative dashboard.

 ![Add new user form with fields as described](adminfiles/users_addnew.png)